wp-plugins/media-library-assistant/readme.txt

 == Changelog ==

+= 0.50 =
+* New: [mla_gallery] shortcode, a superset of the [gallery] shortcode that provides many enhancements.
+These include taxonomy support and all post_mime_type values (not just images).
+Media Library items need not be "attached" to the post.
+* New: [mla_gallery] shortcode documentation added to Settings page
+* New: Donate button and link added to Settings page

 = 0.41 =
-* Fix: SQL View now created for automatic plugin upgrades
+* Fix: SQL View (supporting ALT Text sorting) now created for automatic plugin upgrades

 = 0.40 =
 * New: Bulk Edit area; update author or parent, add, remove or replace taxonomy terms for several attachments at once